Donna Mergler

 Donna Mergler is a Canadian physiologist and currently professor emerita in the department of biological sciences at the University of Quebec in Montreal, Canada.
 Her research focuses on environmental health, specifically the effects of neuro-toxins on workplace and environment.
 She has also brought in lasting and real solutions to environmental degradation, while also focusing on gender and social equity.

 Early life and education

-Donna Mergler was born on the 7 June 1944, in Montreal, Canada.
-She obtained her bachelor's degree in physiology from McGill University and her doctorate in neuro-physiology.
+Donna Mergler was born on 7 June 1944 in Montreal, Canada.
+She obtained her bachelor's degree in physiology from McGill University and her doctorate in neurophysiology.
 She continued in this department and obtained her PhD from McGill in 1973.
 She also became engaged in the biology department in 1970, at the Université du Québec à Montréal, where she became a professor of physiology and environmental health later on.

 In 2006, after she retired, she received the title of professor emerita in the department of biological sciences from University of Quebec.